-Notting Hill is not just famous for a lovesick Hugh Grant trying to win back his Julia Roberts (From the film, Notting Hill), it’s also a vibrant neighbourhood filled with amazing eateries, shops and even farm to table restaurants that are just to yummy to ignore.
+Notting Hill is not just famous for a lovesick Hugh Grant trying to win back his Julia Roberts (From the film, Notting Hill).
+It’s also a vibrant neighbourhood filled with amazing eateries, shops and even farm to table restaurants that are just too yummy to ignore.

 3.)
 Gorge at Leadenhall Market